Syafiq Ahmad: Senior

-Syafiq made his debut with Malaysia senior team in 2019 AFC Asian Cup qualification against North Korea on 13 November 2017 at the Buriram Stadium.
-On 27 March 2018 during the 2019 AFC Asian Cup qualification away match against Lebanon, he scored his first senior international goal at the Camille Chamoun Sports City Stadium.
+Syafiq made his debut with the Malaysia senior team in the 2019 AFC Asian Cup qualification against North Korea on 13 November 2017 at the Buriram Stadium.
+On 27 March 2018, during the 2019 AFC Asian Cup qualification away match against Lebanon, he scored his first senior international goal at the Camille Chamoun Sports City Stadium.

 On 5 October 2019, Syafiq scored his first career hat-trick in a 6–0 win during a friendly match against Sri Lanka at the Bukit Jalil National Stadium.

+On 11 July 2026, Syafiq was called up by Malaysia interim manager Tan Cheng Hoe for the 25-man final squad list for the 2026 ASEAN Championship.
+His last appearance for the national team was two years ago, for the 2024 ASEAN Championship.

 Personal life

 On 6 December 2020, Syafiq was driving when he got into an accident that killed 3 people.
 His 22 day old son, mother-in-law, and maid all died in the accident.
 Syafiq, his wife, and their 2-year-old daughter survived the crash.